circlesix/LearningJsTheme/README.md

 You will need to have a working development install of [Magento 2](https://devdocs.magento.com/guides/v2.2/install-gde/bk-install-guide.html) with [sample data](https://devdocs.magento.com/guides/v2.3/install-gde/install/sample-data-after-magento.html) installed.

-I really like [Mark Shust's Docker Magento 2 project] (https://github.com/markoshust/docker-magento).
+I really like [Mark Shust's Docker Magento 2 project](https://github.com/markoshust/docker-magento).
 In the blog posts, this is what I will be using.
 Of course there is no requirement to use this, please use whatever development platform you like.

 ## Contributing